Seeed-Studio/ardupy-aip/README.md

 # ArduPy AIP [![Build Status](https://api.travis-ci.com/Seeed-Studio/ardupy-aip.svg?branch=master)](https://travis-ci.com/Seeed-Studio/ardupy-aip)
 aip is a utility to develop [ArduPy](https://github.com/Seeed-Studio/ArduPy) and  interact witch ArduPy board.
 It enables users to quickly get started with ardupy.

 aip is meant to be a simple command line tool.
-You can customize your own ardupy firmware through it, without needing to know more details about ArduPy.
-You can also use it to interact with your development board, such as adding, deleting, checking and modifying files, and running repl.
+You can customize your own ardupy firmware through it, without needing to know more details about ArduPy.And aip Integrated [mpfshell] (https://github.com/wendlers/mpfshell), So you can also use it to interact with your ArduPy board, such as adding, deleting, checking and modifying files, and running repl.

 ### Installation